The methods described in this post are illegal and should only be used as a last resort in an emergency.

-Unless you are trying to siphon gas from a really old car, chances are that it has an anti-siphon device.
-You will need to bypass this if you want to get fuel out of the tank.
+Unless you are trying to siphon gas from an old car, chances are that it has an anti-siphon device.
+You must bypass this to get fuel out of the tank.

 What Is an Anti-Siphon Valve in a Car?

-The second device is a “rollover valve” located at the tank inlet.
-This valve is actually meant to keep gas from escaping the car in event of a rollover but it also prevents you from sticking a siphon hose in the tank – hence why it is often called the anti-siphon valve.
+- Rollover valve: This valve is meant to keep gas from escaping the car in the event of a rollover, but it also prevents you from sticking a siphon hose in the tank – hence why it is often called the anti-siphon valve.

 How to Bypass Anti-Siphon Valve

 Method 1: Park on a Slope

 If the car has an anti-siphon screen but not a rollover valve, you can probably siphon most of the gas with this simple trick.
 It works because the anti-siphon screen is usually located quite far down the neck of the fuel filler pipe.

 Just park the car on a steep slope so the filler is downhill.
 Your siphon hose will be able to reach some of the gasoline to siphon it out.

 Method 2: Break the anti-siphon screen

 It is possible to break through the anti-siphon screen in a car.
 I don’t recommend this because you could block the fuel outlet if any part of the screen falls into the tank.